puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

 - *Default*: unlimited

+### maxwaitforlock

+The maximum amount of time the puppet agent should wait for an already running puppet agent to finish before starting a new one.
+This is set by default to 1 minute.
+A value of `unlimited` will cause puppet agent to wait indefinitely.
+This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

+- *Default*: 1m

 ### merge_dependency_warnings